-A number of initiatives are focused on facilitating the purchase of housing, particularly by first-time buyers, through the introduction of savings products such as the Help to Buy and Lifetime ISAs, and also through equity loan and mortgage guarantee schemes.
-A key commitment is to build 200,000 new Starter Homes by 2020 which will be available at a 20% discount off the market price to first-time buyers between the ages of 23 and 40.
-Much Government effort to stimulate house-building is also focused on planning measures – for detailed information on these aspects see Library Briefing Papers Planning for Housing (03741) and Planning Reform Proposals (06418).
+A number of initiatives are focused on facilitating the purchase of housing, particularly by first-time buyers, through the introduction of savings products such as the Help to Buy and Lifetime ISAs, and also through equity loans and the development of Starter Homes.
+These homes will be available at a 20% discount off the market price to first-time buyers between the ages of 23 and 40.